Climb-social/starwars-events/README.md

-# unbound-event
+# starwares-event

-A static site for hosting the unBound / WORK.LIFE Climb.social feed.
+A static site for hosting the StarWars changed my life / WORK.LIFE Climb.social feed.

 ## Please see gh-pages branch for site.